PeakLearner/PeakLearner/README.md

 	bsddb3
 	http.server

 The server handles get requests in the same manner as the python SimpleHTTPServer.
 The server uses code copied from https://github.com/danvk/RangeHTTPServer to handle range requests.
-The code was copied instead of just called directly because it had to be modified in order to work. coddrectly with JBrowse to send back parts of the data files instead of the entire file.
+The code was copied instead of just called directly because it had to be modified in order to work. correctly with JBrowse to send back parts of the data files instead of the entire file.
+This rangeRequestHandler is implemented in ourServer.py

 The server also handles post requests that send in labels and return back to the browser a model.